dax8it/ATJIUJITSU-REAL-NEW/content/blog/junny-ocasio-no-gi-seminar.md

 ## We'd like to invite you all to join us for a No GI seminar hosted by Junny Ocasio.
 We encourage you all to attend this seminar featuring Junny Ocasio, a Kasai 155 Pro Qualifier Champion, (as a purple belt) a KASAI PRO / EBI Veteran, 2017 IBJJF no gi pan-am purple light- feather champion, 11x Multiple IBJJF Gold Medalist 2016 & 2017 UAE New York National pro Champion purple belt 62 KG and more.
 Be sure to take advantage of this special class to be able to expand your knowledge in Jiu-Jitsu from a different perspective.
 We hope to see you all there!

+Please keep in mind, there are only 20 spots available!

 **Pricing for Members (Before September 27th):**

 \- $40